Headspace digital asset management by the numbers

 So Headspace started offering content online, allowing people all over the world to experience the benefits of meditation wherever and whenever they needed it.
 Today, Headspace has continued to grow, with an app featuring guided meditations, weekly online shows, multiple series on Netflix, and a merger with health & wellness brand Ginger.

 But Headspace still maintains its mission to improve people’s health and well-being.
-In fact, Senior DAM Manager Dave Finley doesn’t describe Headspace as a media or tech company.
-“We’re more a health & wellness brand with a studio.”
+As they describe it, “We’re more a health & wellness brand with a studio.”

 After about six years in business, Headspace noticed a problem — while the organization was producing a lot of content, surfacing that content became harder and harder.
 The Headspace creatives were spending a lot of time searching for existing assets or accidentally recreating projects that had already been produced.